 10. Whitehorse Tavern (1880)

-As spelled out clearly on their website, Whitehorse Tavern claims the title of the second oldest tavern in New York, at 139 years old.
+As spelled out clearly on its website, the Whitehorse Tavern claims the title of the second oldest pub in New York, at 139 years old.
 It got its start in the mid 19th century, catering to Irish communities in the Village.
-But it didn’t gain a real name for itself until the 1930’s, when the Whitehorse was swept up in the counter culture movement, and became a hub of leftist politics, writer’s circles, and cutting edge music.
+But it didn’t gain a real name for itself until the 1930s, when the Whitehorse was swept up in the counter culture movement, and became a hub of leftist politics, writer’s circles, and cutting edge music.
 Over the years, its lineup of regulars has included musicians Bob Dylan and Mary Travers of Peter, Paul, and Mary.

 The tavern’s unique historical and literary significance became a case study in Jane Jacobs’ The Death and Life of Great American Cities.
 In 1969, it was awarded a historic landmark designation, which has saved it from alteration several times.
-In May of this year, it reopened under new ownership with a new renovation.
+In 2019 it reopened under new ownership with a new renovation.
 Today, its virtue still lies in adherence to its history, with a nostalgically-styled bar and mementos of the old days lining the walls.